vectorNull/IsHostAlive/README.md

 Simple Bash script that takes a list of domains (ex. domains.txt) or ip addresses with port number(ex.
 127.0.0.1:1337) and checks to see if it an http or https server.
 It will redirect its output to the screen and to a file that you designate along with http codes.

--L - makes the request to a redirect
+-L - sends the request to a redirect if necessary

 --silent-- - Silent or quiet mode.
 Don't show progress meter or error messages.